AnandLakabshetti/C-/readme.txt

 class string {

 char * str;
-some functio operations;
+some function operations;
 }

-        //cin >> s; it will not acuscept words after the space getline (cin,s); ///for taking the string with space
+        //cin >> s; it will not accept words after the space getline (cin,s); ///for taking the string with space

 Namespaces :
 Mechanism for logically grouping declarations and definations into common declarative region